In the Rehabilitation, Reintegration & Recovery space

 Speciality Centres equipped with cutting edge infrastructure

-Obsessive Compulsive Disorder is a mental illness that induces the uncontrollable urge to do specific actions.
+Obsessive-Compulsive Disorder is a mental illness that induces the uncontrollable urge to do specific actions.
 These intrusive thoughts are repetitive and can cause the patient to do the same actions repeatedly.

 Obsessions can be powerful.
 Sometimes, it can be as silly as washing hands multiple times in short intervals or trying to power off electrical appliances at multiples of even numbers, or continually checking if the doors are locked.
-Still, sometimes this obsessive behaviour can pose a threat to the quality of life of the individual.
+Still, sometimes this obsessive behavior can pose a threat to the quality of life of the individual.

-People suffering from Obsessive-compulsive disorders feel compelled to do specific tasks.
+People suffering from Obsessive-Compulsive Disorders feel compelled to do specific tasks.
 These are called compulsions.
 These acts of compulsions offer temporary relief to the anxiety that the patient is feeling at the moment.

-There are multiple treatment options for Obsessive-compulsive disorder, and the percentage of people who have received an OCD cure after undergoing treatment is high.
+There are multiple treatment options for Obsessive-Compulsive Disorder, and the percentage of people who have received an OCD cure after undergoing treatment is high.

 Obsessions vary from patient to patient; for some, it could be disturbing thoughts about natural calamities.
 At the same time, for some, it could present themselves in the form of insecurities in relationships, or it could be about being aware of the number of switches in the room, or bottles in the fridge, or the number of stairs.
 Obsessions cause anxiety in patients, thereby forcing them to perform certain activities as a measure of relief.